The Third Pillar of Islam

 7 In the Cause of Allah (Fi Sabilillah) (في سبيل الله)

 Those striving in the path of Allah.
-This includes supporting Islamic education, building mosques, funding da'wah activities, and humanitarian relief efforts.
+In the absence of a legal authority fully fulfilling its responsibilities, this may include funding Islamic education, building mosques, supporting da'wah activities, as well as humanitarian efforts.

 Examples: Islamic schools, students pursuing Islamic studies, da'wah organizations, building mosques.